 Many a great guitar has been ruined by well-meaning but bad advice.
 And many a great guitar is also ruined by people who overestimate their experience and abilities with a screwdriver or a file.
 These are obvious lessons but so easy to forget that I think it’s time I reminded you with some real world examples (yes, the names have been changed to protect the innocent)…

 A recent forum post asked the following question: My guitar goes out of tune when I put on a capo.
 Is this normal?
 What can I do about it?
-Can this problem be worse on the lower frets?
+Is this problem worse on the lower frets?
 Does string diameter matter?
-The answer to all these questions is “yes”.
-Let’s look at why.
+The answer to all these questions is "yes".
+Let's look at why.

 It is a myth that buzz-free low action is always possible.
-People frequently read manufacturers’ specifications and assume those numbers are a goal rather than a guideline.
+People frequently read manufacturers' specifications and assume those numbers are a goal rather than a guideline.
 They assume such a setup will suit their personal playing technique without any string/fret buzz.
 In my experience, that is just not the case.
-I’ll explain why.